BISC 830 Assignments

 From a Physics Teacher Training Program at Illinois State, How NOT to Lead a Discussion

-The final assignment in the course will be to write a review (or opinion) paper in the style of Trends in Ecology and Evolution.
+The final assignment in the course will be to write a Review (or Forum or Opinion) paper in the style of Trends in Ecology and Evolution.
 From their website:

 You should choose some area of community ecology that is of interest to you, and that ideally has some connections to your research.
 Topic areas must be OK'd by your instructors during our class-wide discussion of the Tree paper on week of October 4th.
 Your review should be approximately 1,200 words (double-spaced pages) and 12 references.
 The review can be emailed to your instructors on November 29 by noon.
 We will then do a round of peer review, and you will have a chance to revise your papers, but the final, no-excuses deadline to turn in your revision is 5 PM on December 13.

 In addition to encouraging you to critique each other's work informally during the term, we will ask you to perform formal peer review of TREE papers written by two of your classmates.
 Crtical assessment is an essential part of science, and learning how to provide useful feedback is definitely worthwhile.
 Ideally, you want to provide specific but tactful feedback on the strengths and weaknesses of any work that you review, and this feedback should go beyond editorial comments to the larger issues of the work.

 Your reviews should be short (1-2 pages), and should follow the following fairly typical format: a summary paragraph (3-5 sentences) where you describe the main points of the paper; a paragraph where you note more specifically major concerns with the paper, including, where relevant, suggestions for improvement; and finally a list of concerns (by page and line number is helpful), often divided into major concerns and minor concerns.